 Credit cards are widely accepted for payment of any goods and services.
 Banking facilities such as ATMs, EFTPOS and credit card machines may be unreliable.
-Withdrawing money can be difficult despite ATMs displaying the Cirrus/Maestro logo.
-Trying a number of different ATMs may be necessary.
-Consult your bank to find out whether your ATM card will work and whether they have an affiliate bank in Brazil.
+Withdrawing money can be difficult even if the ATM displays the Cirrus/Maestro logo.
+You may need to try a number of different ATMs.
+Ask your bank if your ATM card will work and whether they have an affiliate bank in Brazil.

-Credit card fraud and ATM tampering is widespread in Brazil.
-If using ATM or credit cards in Brazil check your billing statements for unauthorised charges.
+Credit card fraud and ATM tampering is widespread.
+Check your bank statements for unauthorised charges.
 To combat fraud and theft, many ATMs and banks don't permit withdrawals on foreign cards of more than BRL400 per day and/or reduce the amount that can be withdrawn after-hours.

 Safety and security

-The incidence of violent crime, often using weapons, is high throughout Brazil, particularly in large cities.
+Violent crime, often using weapons, is common, particularly in large cities.
 Tourists are targeted, especially prior to and during festivals such as Carnaval.
 Common crimes include:

 - armed robbery